kubernetes-sigs/gateway-api/site-src/concepts/choosing-route-types.md

 ### HTTPRoute (Standard)

-Use this when your application uses HTTP or HTTPS and you want features such as:
+Use `HTTPRoute` when your workload uses HTTP or HTTPS **and you want L7 routing features**, such as:

 - Path-based routing
-- Hostname or header routing
+- Hostname or header-based matching
-- Redirects, rewrites, filters
+- Redirects and rewrites
+- Filters, timeouts, retries

-Most HTTPS workloads use HTTPRoute because the Gateway terminates TLS.
+Most HTTPS workloads use `HTTPRoute` because **the Gateway terminates TLS** and can inspect HTTP requests.

-Example:
+**Example:**

 ```yaml
 kind: HTTPRoute